joshsig/COMP3040-A3-17/README.md

 #### 3) delivery (integer)

 0 or 1 (0 default).
-0 for delivery not required.
+0 for delivery optional.
 1 for delivery required.
 <br>(Optional)

 ```